Automattic/jetpack-boost-critical-css-gen/README.md

 # jetpack-boost-critical-css-gen
 Critical CSS Generator built for Jetpack Boost.
 It can generate Critical CSS on the server-side using Puppeteer, or on the client-side using iframes.
 It also supports generating blocks of Critical CSS that can apply to multiple URLs, and/or multiple viewports.

-# TODO
+# Warning
-- More thorough documentation and examples.
+This is a work in progress, and its API is not guaranteed to be stable. :)

 # Basic API
 ```